Tenable: Final

 The remaining contestants/full team select one of two categories and are given a list pertaining to their choice.
-They must give one answer at a time, starting with the captain and then proceeding through any others in the order that they played the first four rounds.
-Nominates and overrules are no longer in play and no conferring is allowed.
+They must give one answer at a time, starting with the captain and then proceeding through the other teammates in the order that they played Rounds 1 to 4.
+Nominates, overrules and lives are no longer in play and no conferring is allowed.
 Any contestant who gives an incorrect answer is immediately eliminated from the game.
+Completing the list awards the entire jackpot, split equally among the contestants participating in the Final, while failing to do so awards nothing.

-If the team completes the list, they win all the money they banked in the first five rounds; otherwise, they forfeit all the money and leave with nothing.
-If a team fails to bank any money in Rounds 1 to 5, the Final is played for a default prize of £500.
-As of Series 6, if a team loses in the final, each member receives a show-branded tea towel as a consolation prize.
-The maximum potential jackpot is £125,000 by banking the full £25,000 in each of Rounds 1 to 5.
+The maximum potential jackpot is £125,000, achievable by banking the full £25,000 in each of Rounds 1 to 5.
+If the team fails to bank any money during the game, the default jackpot is £500.
+As of Series 6, if the team fails to complete the list, each member receives a Tenable-themed tea towel as a consolation prize.

+Tenable: All-Stars and Specials

+A celebrity version under the title Tenable: All-Stars aired sporadically in 2019.

-In the All-Stars version, the celebrities receive £1,000 for their charities if they fail to complete the final list.
+This version is almost the same as the civilian version with one difference where the celebrities receive £1,000 for their charities if they fail to complete the final list.
 In the 2019 Christmas special, they receive £2,500 for their charities.

+There was a Socceraid special in 2022 with members of the Glasgow Rangers women's football team taking part.